Rent to Own Labs Scholarship

 2. What is rent-to-own and why would a client be interested in it?

-Allen founded a non-profit organization called STEMs For Youth that helps youth flourish in the fields of Science, Technology, Engineering and Math by showing them that learning can be fun through camps and educational events.
-Allen overcame numerous obstacles, and has impacted over 3000 students through his efforts.
+Osgood founded a non-profit organization called STEMs For Youth that helps youth flourish in the fields of Science, Technology, Engineering and Math by showing them that learning can be fun through camps and educational events.
+He has overcome numerous obstacles and impacted over 3000 students through his efforts.